Impakter

 Earthrise Studio is a creative media studio run by a group of friends and climate activists, who together raise awareness for climate change through research, design and filmmaking.

-Co-founded by Alice Aedy alongside twins, Finn and Jack Harries, and run by a team of women including Joi Lee, Isabella Noero, Beatriz Patarata, Violet Wilson, Chloe Puttock and Yasmin Jafar, the studio tells compelling “stories from the future that help us navigate the now.”
+Co-founded by Alice Aedy alongside twins, Finn and Jack Harries, and run by a team including Joi Lee, Isabella Noero, Beatriz Patarata, Violet Wilson, Chloe Puttock and Yasmin Jafar, the studio tells compelling “stories from the future that help us navigate the now.”

 They report on the world’s most pressing issues including conflict, climate migration, fast fashion, Indigenous rights and much more, and even took their studio to the UN’s climate summit, COP27, last year, to spread an important message to their global audience: